Panizghi/JAVAFX-controller-for-LED-Strips/README.md

 bright light intensity in a household.
 For example, the rooms, bathroom, and even the kitchen can be a good placement for LED strips.
-Since they use less energy comparing to regular lighting resources and they are environmentally friendly they can be a suitable option for making a house more modern or even saving money on electricity bills[1].
+Since they use less energy comparing to regular lighting resources and they are environmentally friendly they can be a suitable option for making a house more modern or even saving money on electricity bill.
 While LED strips by themselves can have a reasonable price which can be used in large areas when they contain the remote the price start to going up significantly which can be one of the reasons that people rather buy the regular lighting recourse.